-Enhanced DBS checks (without barred list checks, unless the governor is also a volunteer at the school) are in place for all Governors.
+Enhanced DBS checks (without barred list checks, unless the Trustee and member of the Local Academy Committee is also a volunteer at the school) are in place for all Trustees and Local Academy Committee members.

 That any weaknesses in Safeguarding are remedied immediately.